One Place for the Right Answer

 What Changes When Your Data Lives in One Place

 The immediate difference is time.
-Meetings that used to start with "let me pull the numbers" start with the numbers already available, because everyone is looking at the same system, the same dashboard, the same truth.
+Meetings that used to start with "let me pull the numbers" start with the numbers already available.
+Everyone is looking at the same system, the same dashboard, the same truth.
 The deeper change is confidence.
 When someone asks "how many active customers do we have?", the answer is the answer.
 Not "I think it is about X, let me check."
 A number.
 Trusted.
 Immediate.
+For customer data specifically, this is what the industry calls a single customer view: one complete, accurate record per customer, accessible to every team that needs it.

 | Scenario | Before (scattered data) | After (single source of truth) |